 In Step 3 of our translation, we translate all connector instances between discrete port instances.
 In particular, we translate all assembly connector instances according to the generation template shown in Figure 6.14 and all delegation connector instances according to the generation template shown in Figure 6.15.
 As a result, we obtain the communication switch shown in the middle of Figure A.96.
 In addition, all of the discrete port instances of the embedded component instances are connected to the bus creator and bus selector blocks that belong to the communication switch.
 Although all of these lines transport messages and are, thus, bus signals, we visualize them as normal lines for reducing the visual complexity of the figure at least a little bit.
-Finally, we obtain four delegation switch subsystems; one for each of the four discrete port instances of cc.
-These are connected, on the one hand, to the inports and the outport of the corresponding port structures.
-On the other hand, the delegation switches are connected to the communication switch.
+Finally, we obtain four delegation switch subsystems; one for each of the outport of the corresponding port structures.
+On the one hand, to the inports and the outport of the communication switch.